Skip to content

 TensorFlow

-TensorFlow is a deep learning framework developed by Google in 2015.
-It is maintained and continuously updated by implementing results of recent deep learning research.
-Therefore, TensorFlow supports a large variety of state-of-the-art neural network layers, activation functions, optimizers and tools for analyzing, profiling and debugging deep neural networks.
-In order to deliver good performance, the TensorFlow installation at NERSC utilizes the optimized MKL-DNN library from Intel, as well as CUDA and related libraries from NVIDIA.
-Explaining the full framework is beyond the scope of this website.
+TensorFlow is a deep learning framework developed and supported by Google.
+It supports a large variety of state-of-the-art neural network layers, activation functions, optimizers and tools for analyzing, profiling and debugging deep neural networks.
 For users who want to get started we recommend browsing the TensorFlow tutorials.
 The TensorFlow page also provides a complete API documentation.

 module load tensorflow/<version>